osousa/livematrix/README.md

 #### :bulb: Disclaimer
-- The server uses an ORM written by me to minimize imports.
+- The server uses an ORM written by me to minimize imports (Should avoid SQLi).
-- Its not performant, as uses Go's reflection a lot and i had no time to write tests, but it should avoid SQLi attacks
 - No unit tests?
 Skipping this as i shouldn't.
 Next, adding tests.
 - Encryption?
-Nope, you can implement it if you want to.
+Nope (Currently implementing it), you can implement it if you want to.
 It shouldn't be hard.
 See [Mautrix](https://github.com/mautrix/go):
     - Use TLS and encryption.
 Why?
         - [browser] <---> [your_server] <---> [matrix]